 Despite the fact that many people would name malbec as their favorite wine in the present, people still know little about this grape, its origins, and how it found its way into the glasses and hearts of millennial wine drinkers everywhere.
 There's still mystery.
 Here are eight facts you probably didn’t know about malbec.

 It's actually not originally from ArgentinaLike a tech bro who moved into your neighborhood and changed everything, malbec isn't even originally from Argentina.
 It's native to the southwest part of France, where it was used to make wine for hundreds of years.
 French viticulturists brought the malbec vine to Argentina around 1850 in hopes of finding a suitable climate in their hot and dry growing regions.
 It worked out well, laying the groundwork for what would become one of most loved and best-selling wines of all time.

-Malbec was mostly used in Bordeaux blends as a small percentage of the final wine.
+Malbec grapes were originally used for blendingMalbec was mostly used in Bordeaux blends as a small percentage of the final wine.
 One hundred-percent malbecs from France were, and still are, a rarity, though some producers continue to offer these wines for export in hopes of riding the trend.

-The terroir, or growing conditions, in France are so different than in Argentina that malbec produces a much different wine.
+The French consider malbec second-classThe terroir, or growing conditions, in France are so different than in Argentina that malbec produces a much different wine.
 Whereas the wines from Argentina are plush and rich with black fruit flavors, their French counterparts are often leaner and more earthy.
 After the phylloxera pest epidemic took out most of Europe's original vines in the 1860s, little malbec was replanted, as it was not considered as noble as the other varieties.
 Tres French.

 Its original name was "cot"Malbec didn't get renamed as such until after it proved successful on the left bank of the Bordeaux region.
 The man responsible for bringing it over from the right bank was none other than Sieur Malbek, who would probably be very proud these days if he hadn't been dead for a couple hundred years.
 The name "cot" is still used for many bottlings of French malbec, as well as terribly uncomfortable sleeping arrangements.

 Crops have grown over 700% in the past two decadesSince the mid-1990s the popularity of malbec has exploded.
 To account for our gargantuan thirst for this wine, producers have increased their plantings exponentially.
 We demand, they supply.

 It was popular in the US before ProhibitionBefore our lawmakers tried to take alcohol away from us, malbec was used to make cheap jug wine.
 While people probably never knew that they were drinking it, malbec was one of the most consumed grapes of the time.
 Sadly, by the time Prohibition ended, virtually no malbec vines remained in their original US vineyards of California.